CUBRID/cubrid-testtools/CTP/README.md

 	    ```
 	    ```

-	   # Define the path of test cases used for testing, it should be checked out on test node
+	   # Define the path of test cases used for testing, it should be checked out on test node.
+For shell heavy, shell long and ha shell, scenario should be configured accordingly.
 	   scenario=${HOME}/cubrid-testcases/shell
 	    ```
 	    ```